robin-mat/IA_Connect_Four/README.md

 </td>
 </tr>
 </table>
-> It is up to J1 to find the best strategy and reason, he can eliminate certain possibilities (4 stacked) or even calculate the probability that the enemy played there.
+	It is up to J1 to find the best strategy and reason, he can eliminate certain possibilities (4 stacked) or even calculate the probability that the enemy played there

+## Readme in creation